GitableRoy/VirtualCamp/README.md

 ## Prerequisites
 There are a few things needed before using this script.
 * BootCamp with Windows already set up
-* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed onto your Mac (latest version 5.1.22 when first tested)
+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed onto your Mac (version 5.1.22 used with this script)
+* Optional: Oracle VM VirtualBox Extension Pack may also need to be installed
 * Optional: System Integrity Protection might need to be turned off while setting up (try using script before resorting to this)
   * Start Mac in Recovery Mode
   * Open Terminal under Utilities